ChapmanCPSC370/TLT_SIgn_in_app/CONTRIBUTING.md

 ## Changing the code-base

 Generally speaking, you should fork this repository, make changes in your own fork, and then submit a pull-request.

-All new code should have associated unit tests that validate implemented features and the presence or lack of defects.
+Guidelines:
+- Whenever you make a new viewcontroller use stackviews for the elements on the page
+- Use whatever button images are provided and match the color scheme.
+In this case it should be simple white and blue apple default.
+It is subject to change
-Additionally, the code should follow any stylistic and architectural guidelines prescribed by the project.
-In the absence of such guidelines, mimic the styles and patterns in the existing code-base.
+- For Stylistic and Architectural decisions, mimic the styles and patterns in the existing code-base.